 Wetlands have long been known to assist with water purification, not to mention the diversity in flora and fauna they provide.
 The current Wetland Program Plan (WPP) 2019-2023 for Kansas was developed by a diverse group of state agencies, interest groups and Kansas citizens with assistance from the Environmental Protection Agency (EPA) to help evaluate this natural resource.

-Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) grant is underway and one year of data has been collected with the second year beginning soon.
-This Playa Lake work will use LiDAR to improve the known Playa catchments and collect field data to validate the images.
+Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) grant is nearing competition as well with two years of mapping and data collected.
+The use of LiDAR to improve the known Playa catchments and collect field data to validate the images.
 Work will begin on the final report shortly.
-The EPA approved the 2019-2023 WPP in March.
+The EPA approved the 2019-2023 WPP in March 2019.

 The Kansas Biological Survey developed a map of Playa Lakes in Kansas, which was partially funded through the Wetland Program Grant.

 The projects are typically 24 month projects that are considered complete after a final report has been accepted.
-Assessing the Water Quality Impacts of Constructed Wetlands on Tile Outlet Terrace Runoff grant will be completed in the summer of 2019.
-The second grant, Characterizing Biological Structure and Ecological Function of Kansas Playas has begun and will be completed in the spring of 2020.
+Characterizing Biological Structure and Ecological Function of Kansas Playas has begun and will be completed in the winter of 2020.
 Updating the existing WPP has been completed.
 Evaluating recharge in western Kansas Playas will begin anytime.
 The final grant evaluating the effects on resuspension of sediment began this fall.

-The Kansas Water Office has submitted grant applications to the EPA for funding of these projects.
-Federal funding for both grants is close to $280,000 each with quarterly reports used to document the progress of the grants.
+The Kansas Water Office received grant funding from the EPA for all three of these projects totaling nearly $620,000.
+These grants are monitored closely with quarterly reports used to document the progress of the grants.